‘We need a day out.’ Mum phones to tell me. ‘We need to go out and eat something. All of us. We’ve not had a meal out since March.’

 ‘It’ll be fine,’ I tell him.
 ‘Finish your tea.’

 A cloud of citronella bursts from the collar, engulfing us.
-The scent is too strong, overpowering my lungs.
+The strong scent overpowers my lungs.
 I cough and cough and cough.
 I feel everyone’s eyes burning into me.

 ‘We need to leave,’ Dad says, jumping to his feet.